flowground/amazonaws-com-cognito-idp-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetCSVHeader
-### Gets the header information for the .csv file to be used as input for the user import job.
+> Gets the header information for the .csv file to be used as input for the user import job.<br/>

 #### Input Parameters
 * `Action` - _required_